 Wild morning, beauties!
 It’s autumn and you all know how much I’ve been rambling on and on about how pretty the leaves are, how chilly it is, how I love my green tea.
 Okay, I decided to take a step back and stop, because it’s getting annoying.
 Anyways, I will mention the world autumn again, but only in a proper context, I promise.
 It’s time I focus on autumn skin and hair care.
 This time: shea butter for damaged hair and itchy scalp.

 Hello, pretties!
 As some of you may recall, I won a contest last month which basically meant that I was able to renew my pantry in terms of oils, essential oils, butters, and rosewater.
 All things necessary for new DIY projects.
-And, because I haven’t really used rosewater up till now, I decided to dedicate it a post and inform you and myself about the rosewater benefits and uses.
+And, because I haven’t really used rosewater up till now, I decided to dedicate it a post and inform you and myself about the skin and hair benefits of rosewater, and its uses.

 Autumn is here!
 Yes, I love autumn too.
 Well, you could say that I’m a seasons girl; I like every one of them as they come.
 So currently, fall is my favourite!
 I just love the smell of spices, pumpkin soups and crunchy leaves under my boots.
 That’s why I’ve gathered a list of five recipes you can make to cosy up your home and bring the autumn feeling inside.
 Because you (sorry, I meant me) cannot get enough of autumn.
 At all.
 No way!